ilzio/Instructions/FrontEnd/React/nextjs/index.md

 	const {propReceived} = router.query // same as const propReceived = router.query.propReceived

-PRE-RENDERING PAGES : STATIC OPTIMIZATION VS SERVER SIDE RENDERING

-****SERVER SIDE RENDERING:
+SERVER SIDE RENDERING:

-getInitialProps is an async function that retrieves data before a component is mounted and rendered, sending the page with the data already populated from the server (retrieve data will be part of the "props".
+* getInitialProps is an async function that retrieves data before a component is mounted and rendered, sending the page with the data already populated from the server (retrieve data will be part of the "props".

 	Component.getInitialProps = async function (context) {
 		const res = await fetch('https://api.tvmaze.com/search/shows?q=batman');